ENHANCING SCENTS

 We can do all sorts of funny things with the nostrils to channel smells, to refine and clarify them and search out the scents.
 Long forgotten and never used muscles become fully obvious once we start scenting.
 We sometimes contract the upper nostril while flaring the lower, and sometimes the outer rims narrow and almost seem to hold the smell at the top of the nose... it's all very interesting, but i have no analysis of it all.
 Discover it for yourself ...

-When i started i got lots of aroma therapy essential oils from China took a month and cost 1.50 euro per bottle (ebay, go to 'Kiuno' or 'Pyrrla') now i think there are only prepacked collections at 5 euro a bottle.
-Search around there are sometimes cheap offers on ebay.
-In free countries you can get them but at a cost 10 euro a bottle in the chemists, health shops... vanilla or rose are common and good.
+When i started i got lots of aroma therapy essential oils from China took a month and cost 1.50 euro per bottle (eBay, go to 'Kiuno' or 'Pyrrla').
+Now, i think there are only pre-packed collections at 5 euro a bottle.
+Search around there are sometimes cheap offers on eBay.
+I started with 10gm. bottles, now i buy 100gm. they are far cheaper.
+In some countries you can get them in the chemists and health shops... but they're very expensive, vanilla or rose are common and good.